»

 ΔU ≈ 1.21 V · Loss ≈ 12.1 W

-The recommendation remains honest: what is sufficient is also named as such.
-If 1.5 mm² makes sense, it is clearly highlighted.
+The recommendation remains deliberately practical: what is sufficient is also stated as such.
+If 1.5 mm² is appropriate, this is clearly highlighted.

-When reserve capacity counts: 1.5 mm² reduces losses and heating – especially with longer cables or continuous loads.
+When reserve capacity is important, 1.5 mm² is often the more robust choice: lower resistance, fewer losses and reduced heating – especially with longer cables or continuous loads.
 For standard applications, a smaller cross-section may be sufficient.

 - More reserve for demanding setups